 The software developed by the Charity enables the scientific community to carry out research much more effectively, reducing animal use in experiments, helping to improve toxicological testing and improving the communication of knowledge about toxicology and metabolism.
 Members, academic and government regulatory organisations benefit from the unique data and knowledge-sharing approach of Lhasa Limited, enhancing quality of life by assisting in the development of, and access to, safer chemical entities for the benefit of the public.

 Our position as a charity, without a purely commercial outlook, makes it easier for organisations to donate their data, secure in the knowledge that it will only be used to promote scientific development to the benefit of all.
 In addition, our unique position is seen as key for sharing contributed data (for example our role in the eTOX consortium where we hold the position of “honest broker”), which further expands the scope of scientific collaboration for the public benefit.

 Membership and software sponsorship fees are used to support the ongoing research and development carried out by the Charity.
 Through the generous funding of our main sponsors, Lhasa Limited is able to offer very low fees to academic organisations and public non-political bodies to ensure that its knowledge is available to the widest possible public audience.
 In addition, members contribute the results of their own research, thereby making scientific research publicly available that would not otherwise be accessible to the scientific community.
 The Charity therefore plays an invaluable role by bringing previously unpublished information into the public domain, and permitting the knowledge derived from this to be used by the scientific community for the public benefit.

-- The 2012 Toxicology Module Prize in the School of Biomedical Sciences at the University of Leeds
+- Two Toxicology Module Prizes in the School of Biomedical Sciences at the University of Leeds

 - The African Education Initiative in which the participation of 7 African students in the toxicology programme was enabled by Lhasa Limited sponsorship.